bloominstituteoftechnology/React-Todo/README.md

 ## Initializing the project.

-- `Fork and clone` this project and cd into your cloned version.
+-x `Fork and clone` this project and cd into your cloned version.
-- `npm install` or `yarn install` will pull in all the node_modules you need.
+-x `npm install` or `yarn install` will pull in all the node_modules you need.
-- `npm start` or `yarn start` will start a development server on your `http://localhost:3000`.
+- x`npm start` or `yarn start` will start a development server on your `http://localhost:3000`.
   - If npm or yarn asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
 This simply means you have a development server up and running on that port already.

 ## Instructions